youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 Answer:

 **Parametric models** assume that the dataset comes from a certain function with some set of parameters that should be tuned to reach the optimal performance.
-For such models, the number of parameters is determined prior to training, thus the degree of freedom is limited, and reduces the chances of overfitting.
+For such models, the number of parameters is determined prior to training, thus the degree of freedom is limited and reduces the chances of overfitting.

 Ex.
 Linear Regression, Logistic Regression, LDA